DSEE: Dually Sparsity-embedded Efficient Tuning of Pre-trained Language Models: Related Work

 \paragraph{Parameter-efficient adaptation.}

-Parameter-efficient adaptation aims at reducing the number of trainable parameters when fine-tuning the models across different downstream domains.
-Unlike pruning, it generates sparse updates instead of building sparse models.
-Various approaches are invented to achieve the goal. \citet{rebuffi2017learning,houlsby2019parameter} inserted and only trained adapters between existing layers, whose parameters are much less compared to the pretrained models. \citet{guo2020parameter} leveraged $\ell_0$ regularization to limit the number of non-zero elements in the update vectors. \citet{lester2021power,li2021prefix} introduced efficient prompt tuning which optimizes only a small continuous task-specific vector. \citet{hu2021lora} proposed a low-rank decomposition-based method that can also significantly reduce the number of trainable parameters.
-However, fine-tuned models yielded by these methods work have the same amount of weights as the pre-trained starting point; hence they contribute no resource efficiency of the final model.
+Parameter-efficient fine-tuning aims to reduce the number of trainable parameters when fine-tuning the models across different downstream domains.
+Unlike pruning, it aims at adapting models with fewer parameters instead of building sparse models.
+Various approaches are proposed to achieve this goal: \citet{rebuffi2017learning,houlsby2019parameter} inserted and only trained adapters between existing layers, whose parameters are much less compared to the pretrained models. \citet{guo2020parameter} leveraged $\ell_0$ regularization to limit the number of non-zero elements in the update vectors. \citet{lester2021power,li2021prefix,liu2021p} introduced efficient prompt tuning which optimizes only a small continuous task-specific vector. \citet{zaken2021bitfit} fine-tunes only the bias terms inside models. \citet{hu2021lora} proposed a low-rank decomposition-based method, and \citet{he2021towards} combined low-rank and adapter-based methods for efficient finetuning.
+However, fine-tuned models yielded by these methods have the same amount of weights as the pre-trained models; hence they contribute no resource efficiency.